MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 Usage : Verify
 ```

-The symmetric key created in the above example expires on 3/22/2018 at 3:27:53PM.
-In order to continue using the service principal beyond this time, you would have to renew the symmetric key.
-You can do this using the [`New-MsolServicePrincipalCredential`](https://docs.microsoft.com/powershell/msonline/v1/new-msolserviceprincipalcredential) command.
+This symmetric key expires on 3/22/2018 at 3:27:53PM.
+To use the service principal beyond this time, you need to renew the symmetric key.
+To do so, use the [`New-MsolServicePrincipalCredential`](https://docs.microsoft.com/powershell/msonline/v1/new-msolserviceprincipalcredential) command.

 ```
 New-MsolServicePrincipalCredential -AppPrincipalId 7d9c1f38-600c-4b4d-8249-22427f016963